 Marvel Studios: The Unwilling US Foreign Policy Pundit

 My essay describing how and why Marvel Studios delivers watered-down critiques on US Foreign Policy.
 It appears to condemn US foreign policy and yet undercuts every serious critique by attributing structural problems to individual faults.

 My essay about why some TV viewers compulsively check Reddit/Youtube after each TV show, and why you should consider checking it too.

-My satire essay about some men pitching a women's toilet productivity app.
+My humor essay about some men pitching a women's toilet productivity app.